kevva/bin-wrapper/README.md

     })
 ```

-Get the path to your binary with `bin.path`.
+Get the path to your binary with `bin.path`:

 ```js
 console.log(bin.path); // => path/to/vendor/gifsicle